manginoja/455/index.md

 ### Summary

 This project consists of a bird classification model made for a Kaggle competition.
 The model itself is a residual neural network built from a modified ResNet50 model, trained using a variety of machine learning techniques including learning rate annealing, weight decay, and data augmentation.
 The dataset that the model was trained and tested on consists of over 38,600 images of 555 different species of birds; the goal of training was to achieve the highest top-1 accuracy on correctly classifying a bird species.
-The final model was able to achieve a training accuracy of BLANK on 34,700 files, and a testing accuracy of BLANK on 3,860 files.
+The final model was able to achieve a training accuracy of 0.750170 on 30,880 files, and a testing accuracy of 0.757002 on 3,860 files, along with scoring a 0.7400 in the Kaggle competition.

 ### Problem Setup